jpoz/jpoz.github.com/source/blog/2015-09-30-Go-API-Structure.html.md

 subproject of another large project to make life easier.
 But the biggest benefit comes from how Go's import process works.

-/* One of the more powerful practices is using sub packages to manage the inner */

 When you import a package the compiler ensures the imported package's `init()` function is called before the `init()` function of the package it's being imported into.
 This means when you call: `import subpackage` you know that it is initialized and ready to use.
-Structuring your sub packages correctly you can precisely control how your project starts up and what gets initialized in first.
+If you structure your sub packages correctly you can precisely control how your project starts up and what gets initialized in what order.

 That simple characteristic can be used to manage your own project's internal dependency's in a clean and testable way.
 Let's look at an example.